 My mother was a farmer’s daughter, and I spent many happy summers on the family farm in Staffordshire, giving me an abiding passion for the freedom and open spaces of the English countryside.

-Professional Wildlife Photography
+Wildlife Photography

-So, I decided to become a professional wildlife photographer.
+in 2015, after a safari to Tanzania, I decided to become a professional wildlife photographer.
 Although it has never been my sole source of income, it now dominates my working life.
 I have sold prints, written for magazines and other publications, and run photography workshops at home and overseas.

 A recent change in circumstances has refocused my energies on photojournalism once more.
 Living where I do, with all the attendant wildlife conservation issues, I have now turned my attention to this.